usfviz/ABC-final/README.md

 <img src="treemap.png"/>

 The third panel is a treemap.
 It starts with the country, after you click, you can select import or export, the next phase would show you how much each type of product/service take up the whole import/export value.

+## Summary
+We have learned a lot from this final project and we fell deeply in love with Shiny in the progress.
+Shiny dashboard is absolutely beautiful and in our opinion much better looking than tablets.
+Also deploying the app on the website is cool too!
+Cheers.
+🥂